ahaque/PersonalWebsite/README.md

 Albert's Website
 =========

-Source code for Albert's website written with Bootstrap.
+Source code for Albert's website.
 All HTML, CSS, images, and PDF downloads are included in this repository.

-Website can be viewed at: www.alberthaque.com
+Live website can be viewed at: http://www.albert.cm